 Since general equilibrium feedback effects may overturn partial equilibrium intuition, we proceed by introducing endogenous separations in combination with rigid wages for incumbent workers in a DSGE model.
-In this setup, we find that an empirically relevant degree of wage rigidities for incumbent workers has large quantitative effects on unemployment volatility even when wages for new hires are fully flexible, producing a standard deviation of unemployment that matches the standard deviation in the data.
+In this setup, we find that an empirically relevant degree of wage rigidities for incumbent workers has large quantitative effects on unemployment volatility even when wages for new hires are fully flexible, producing a standard deviation of unemployment that matches the standard deviation in the data well.
 Importantly, the model also matches the quantitative microdata evidence on the conditional firm-level wage elasticity of separations without this moment being targeted in the model calibration.
 In contrast, if we turn off the wage rigidity - making all wages flexible - unemployment volatility drops significantly indicating that wage rigidities for incumbent workers provide a substantial propagation force.
 Thus, as a corollary to these findings, the degree of wage rigidity for newly hired workers is not a sufficient statistic for determining the effect of wage rigidities on macroeconomic outcomes.
 Instead, wage frictions for incumbent workers turn out to have large effects on employment volatility, despite wages for new hires being flexible.
 This finding, in turn, affects the interpretation of a large empirical literature on wage rigidities; see Pissarides (2009) for a summary.

 Three related papers are Bils, Chang, and Kim (2016), Schoefer (2015) and Fujita and Ramey (2012).
 Bils, Chang, and Kim (2016) argue that endogenous effort can break the neutrality result of wages for existing workers.
 Even though wages for new hires are flexible, future effort choices are affected by wage frictions, in turn affecting job creation and employment.
-However, to achieve a significant difference vis-à-vis a model with fully flexible wages, equilibrium effort needs to depend not only on the individual worker's wage, but also on the wage of all workers in the firm, which in turn equalizes the effort level across all workers in the firm.
+However, to achieve a significant difference vis-à-vis a model with fully flexible wages, equilibrium effort has to depend not only on the individual worker's wage, but also on the wage of all workers in the firm.
 In Schoefer (2015), there is a financial friction in the form of a requirement on firms to use internal funds when hiring workers.
 Wage rigidities then make firm internal funds vary substantially with shocks, in turn leading to a large volatility in hiring and employment.
 In both papers, any effects of wage frictions on unemployment volatility work through the hiring margin, though.
 Fujita and Ramey (2012) analyses a model with endogenous separations and on-the-job search with flexible wages for all workers.
 Their calibrated model generates countercyclical separations and an unemployment volatility that is more in line with the data than that generated by the classical search and matching model, albeit still on the low side.
-We show that introducing wage frictions for incumbent wages brings the model much closer in matching the data moments, especially for unemployment, vacancies and tightness.
-Also, with flexible wages for all workers the model predicts a zero conditional firm-level wage elasticity of separations, which is, again, clearly rejected by the microdata.
+Thus, the flex-wage model can act as a parsimonious model when studying unemployment and separations.
+However, the microdata strongly and robustly rejects a flexible-wage formulation of the incumbent workers and, as shown by the results, including wage rigidities in the model becomes important when a richer set of moments are of interest.
+Specifically, introducing wage frictions for incumbent workers brings the model much closer in matching the data moments.
+Especially so for second-order moments for wages, vacancies and tightness.
+Finally, Cajner (2011) analyzes theoretically the relationship between bargaining costs which, through wage frictions, affect separations in a general equilibrium model.
+Specifically, an increase in bargaining costs leads to an increase in unemployment volatility through the separation margin.